Your crypto goes to your family —

 Is HeirVault really non-custodial?
 What does that mean?

-Your vault keeps working.
-Recovery instructions are pinned on IPFS and GitHub, not on our servers.
-Heirs can sign claims directly on Etherscan with any wallet.
-Read the full recovery playbook at /recovery — it walks through the exact steps your family would take.Who can see my seed phrases or private keys?
+Your vault keeps working on-chain.
+The recovery page provides an offline packet and raw transaction guidance so heirs can use wallets and block explorers without relying on our hosted app.
+Read the full recovery playbook at /recovery — it walks through the practical steps your family would take.Who can see my seed phrases or private keys?

 No one at HeirVault, ever.
 We don't collect, request, or store seed phrases.
 Your keys stay in your wallet (MetaMask, Ledger, Rabby, etc).
 The only thing the contract knows is the address of your heirs and guardians — not their keys.How does the dead-man's switch actually work?

 You choose a check-in interval (90 or 180 days).
-Before the deadline, you tap "Check in" in the dashboard, send us a Telegram message, or make any on-chain transaction from your owner wallet.
-If the deadline passes with no activity, your heirs can initiate a claim.
+Before the deadline, the dashboard guides you through an on-chain check-in transaction, or you can interact with the vault directly from your owner wallet.
+Email and Telegram reminders can nudge you, but messages do not reset the timer.
+If the deadline passes with no confirmed owner activity, your heirs can initiate a claim.
 You can extend or cancel at any time.What if I'm in a hospital or coma and can't check in?

-This is exactly what guardians are for.
-Up to 10 trusted people can push the deadline forward — capped at 90 days per session and 180 days across the vault's lifetime, with a 24h cooldown per guardian.
+This is exactly what guardians are for on EVM/TRON/Solana vaults.
+Up to 10 trusted people can push the deadline forward — capped at 90 days per active claim and 180 days across the vault's lifetime, with a 24h cooldown per guardian.
+They can also cancel a scheduled emergency recovery during its timelock.
 They can't withdraw or redirect anything.
-They're a safety net, not a backdoor.Can my guardians collude to steal from me?
+Bitcoin guardians are different: an optional BTC guardian public key is a co-signer trust role, not an extension-only smart-contract role.Can my guardians collude to steal from me?

 The Playbook has a full chapter on this.
 Rule of thumb: 2-of-3 for most families (one heir lost, you still inherit), 3-of-5 for family offices with independent oversight, 2-of-2 if your heirs live together.
 The contract supports up to 10 heirs with any M-of-N combination where M ≤ N.Which blockchains does HeirVault support?

 We use Taproot (P2TR) script-path multisig.
-Your BTC sits in a native Bitcoin output with a Taproot script that encodes the same M-of-N heir logic.
-PSBT signing flow, no wrapped BTC, no bridges.
-Claim works exactly like EVM from the user's perspective.What about taxes?
+Your BTC sits in a native Bitcoin output with a Taproot script that encodes the same M-of-N heir intent.
+Bitcoin claims use a native PSBT signing and broadcast flow, not wrapped BTC, bridges, or the EVM transaction path.What about taxes?
 How will my heirs be taxed?

 HeirVault generates tax reports with stepped-up basis calculation at the moment of inheritance (US, EU, UAE, Singapore covered out of the box).
 We are not your accountant — the report is designed to hand to one.
 Cross-border cases are in the Playbook.I live in one country, my heirs live in three others.
 Does this work?

 This is one of our most common use cases — see /use-cases/expat.
-Because inheritance settles on-chain, you bypass probate entirely.
-No court, no translator, no waiting for sibling jurisdictions to agree.
-The legal kit addresses forced-heirship opt-outs where relevant.What are the gas fees to set up or claim?
+The vault can execute on-chain, but probate, forced-heirship, translation, and tax questions still depend on local law.
+The legal kit records your intent and highlights review points for counsel.What are the gas fees to set up or claim?

 Setup: one vault deployment (typically $3–20 depending on chain and gas at deploy time).
-Ongoing check-ins are free via Telegram/dashboard.
+Ongoing check-ins are owner transactions: L2s are usually low cost, while Ethereum mainnet gas varies.
+Email and Telegram reminders are free, but they do not reset the on-chain timer.
 Claim: one commit + one execute transaction per heir who wants to pull (L2s make this $0.10–2, Ethereum mainnet $10–50).Is the vault upgradable?
 Can HeirVault push an update that steals?

 V1 and V2 vaults are immutable clones — nothing to upgrade, nobody can change the code.
 V3 uses a beacon proxy behind a 7-day timelock: any upgrade is announced, auditable on-chain, and you have 7 days to exit to an immutable clone if you don't trust the change.Can I cancel or change my vault later?

 Deploy a testnet vault in half a minute.
 Move to mainnet when you're convinced.
-No card, no commitment, nothing to cancel — just the last inheritance plan you'll ever need to think about.
+No card, no commitment, nothing to cancel — just a clear on-chain plan your heirs and advisors can review.